AJAlabs/ruby-games/README.md

-RubyDice is a simple dandom dice generator
+RubyDice is a simple random dice generator
 =========================================

 It allows you to choose the number of dice and sides before the simulated roll.